lauramaples/resilience-engineering/README.md

 * [A short introduction to human and organizational performance (hop) and learning teams](http://www.safetydifferently.com/a-short-introduction-to-human-and-organizational-performance-hop-and-learning-teams/) (blog post)

 ## E. Asher Balkin
+Asher is a Research Engineer at the Ohio State University and a consultant bringing Resilience Engineering theory into practice.
+A close collaborator with Dr. David Woods and Dr. Richard Cook, he has studied and worked in fields as diverse as public health, international security, surgical research, and human/automation interaction.

 ### Selected publications